JAY E. VALUSEK, M.S., M.ED.

 AFTER A SUCCESSFUL CAREER as a scientist and award-winning writer, I decided to commit myself to a new path as a healthcare professional.
 I had been pursuing many passions for years.

 For example, I had developed a vibrant life story writing program; led retreats and classes in contemplative practices and poetry; facilitated philosophical discussion groups; published three memoirs, including one about existential grief; studied Buddhist death meditation; taught mindfulness meditation to people with chronic stress, pain, illness, and depression; started a private practice in health & wellness coaching and Solution-Focused Brief Therapy, and was employed at a local hospital serving low-income patients and older adults.
-I have worked with hundreds of people suffering from physical, psychological, and social pain. |

 For almost three years, I was employed by the Integrative Medicine clinic at Longmont United Hospital as a chronic pain self-management coach, educator, and psychotherapist.
 In 2018, I had just been awarded a $46,250 grant to fund an innovative new clinical research study that I had designed for opioid users when, tragically, my daughter killed herself.
 And my whole life went off the rails.

 In the aftermath of Beth's suicide, I was forced to reevaluate everything from the ground up.
 I had to decide what to keep, what to let go, and what, if anything, would make life worth living again.
-Due in part to the demands of grief, I resigned from the hospital, took time to heal and returned to private practice until the COVID-19 lockdowns of 2020.
-Recently, after a two-year sabbatical to research and write a book about Beth's life and death, I restarted my practice, specializing in suicide grief. |
+Due in part to the demands of grief, I resigned from the hospital, took time to heal and returned to private practice.
+During the pandemic, I took a long sabbatical to research and write a book about Beth's life and death, which I published in November 2022.

 Selected Credentials